Tax Filing Forms

 A 1099-DIV form reports dividends a customer received during the year.
 You will receive a 1099-DIV if your dividends amount to $10 or more over the course of the year.
 Even if the amount of dividends received is below $10, the 1099-DIV is required if there were any foreign or federal taxes paid.
 Find your total dividends by logging in and filtering by “Dividends” for the previous calendar year.
 You can then download a CSV statement to total up dividend activity for that year.
 Please note that ...Read More

-The 1099-DIV reflects dividend payments received and capital gains distributions from stocks you own.
-You will receive one by Feb.
-16, 2021, if you had a Betterment taxable account and: You received more than $10 in dividends in 2020, or You paid any foreign or federal taxes within your account Please note that while Betterment is not required to issue you a 1099 if you earned a relatively small amount of income from your account, taxpayers are still required under IRS rules to report and pay ...Read More
+The 1099-INT reflects interest payments received in your Cash Reserve, our cash account that’s part of our cash management suite.
+You will receive one by Jan.
+31, 2022, if you had Cash Reserve, and in 2021: You received $10 or more in interest, or You paid any federal taxes from your interest due to backup withholding.
+Please note that while Betterment is generally not required to issue you a 1099-INT if you earned less than $10 of interest from your account, taxpayers are still required by the ...Read More

 Why did I not receive a 1099-INT even though I received interest?